RomeHein/ESPecial/README.md

 For now, you have two types of conditions:

 - Gpio value: the main loop will check for gpios change value every 50ms.
 If a gpio state has changed, the process will check all conditions of all event driven automations.
 When all conditions are fullfilled for a given automation, it will run it.
 - Time: The main loop will also check all conditions of all event driven automations every minute.
 You can set time conditions based on hours or weekday.

-⚠️ Important note:
-This is important that you set a Gpio value condition to your automatisation, otherwise, the time checking loop will run you automation every minute, or every time a gpio state change.
+It's important you set the right time condition.
+For instance, if you want to run only once an automation at a certain time, set the time condition to be "equal", otherwise the time checking loop will run your automation every minute.
-Reason: I still can't figure a correct way to handle time events.
-If you want to participate to the project, that's a point I would need help.

 Now we can set our first action.
 Simply click the add button in the action editor section.
 You can choose between three types of actions:
 - Set gpio value/pulse
 - Send telegram message
 - Send http/https request.
+- Automation: run another automation you have already set.
+This means you can nest an infinite number of automations!
+Each automation will check its conditions before running.
 - Delay: note that this delay is an actual 'delay' function.
 Meaning that you'll block the process.
 Yes, automations run sequencially.
 The process maintains an automation queue where the oldest automation queued is played first.
 So don't go crazy on that `delay` option (meaning this should not be used as a timer 😉).

 For telegram message and http request type, you can have access to pins value and system information by using the special syntax `${pinNumber}`or `${info}` directly in your text.

 ⚠️ Important note: In order to keep the heap memory consumption low, fields are restreigned to 100 characters.
 This means that any sentence/http address/json longer that 100 char will be ignored.
 This limit can be increased by changing the variable `MAX_MESSAGE_TEXT_SIZE` in the `PreferenceHandler.h`